gekk.info « articles

-I'm 28 years old (as of this writing in early 2018) and I have ADHD.
+I'm 31 years old (as of this update in 2020) and I have ADHD.
 I am done being embarrassed about it.

 ADHD has been painted from hell to breakfast as a joke, a sham, and a thing spineless coddling parents use to excuse their children doing nothing all day.
 It is as invisible and as insidious as depression but nobody talks about it seriously.
 I don't know that anyone has taken their life over ADHD before, and that's fortunate perhaps, because as much as people disrespect and ignore depression, ADHD is just as harmful.
 Read on.